United States: Privacy

 Finally, a number of state breach laws address the unauthorised access or acquisition of treatment, diagnosis or other medical or health insurance information.
 Some of these breach laws also state that if HIPAA applies to a business, or if the business complies with HIPAA, then that state’s breach notice laws will not apply.
 In California, healthcare providers must report breaches of medical information to impacted patients and the California Department of Public Health within 15 days of discovery (compared to 60 days under HIPAA).

-The BIPA covers fingerprints, voiceprints and facial geometry, as well as retina, iris and hand scans, but not biological samples used for scientific testing, donated organs or tissues, or information used for healthcare treatment.
-The statute requires private entities to acquire informed consent before collecting and before disclosing biometrics, bars them from selling or profiting from biometrics, and obliges them to securely store, transmit and ultimately destroy biometrics no later than three years after the last interaction with the associated individual or after the purpose of collection has terminated, whichever occurs sooner.
+The BIPA covers fingerprints, voiceprints and facial geometry, as well as retina, iris and hand scans, but not writing samples, written signatures, photographs, demographic data, tattoo descriptions, physical descriptions, or human biological samples used for scientific testing, donated organs or tissues, or information used for healthcare treatment.
+The statute prohibits private entities collecting and disclosing biometric information without informed consent, bars them from selling or profiting from biometrics, and obliges them to securely store, transmit and ultimately destroy biometrics no later than three years after the last interaction with the associated individual or after the purpose of collection has terminated, whichever occurs sooner.

 Consumer report information

 The FCRA is not the exclusive source of restrictions on the use of information gathered by consumer reporting agencies.
-State laws also may apply and in some cases may be more restrictive than the FCRA.
+State laws also apply and in some cases may be more restrictive than the FCRA.
 California, for example, has two applicable statutes.
 California’s Investigative Consumer Reporting Agencies Act (ICRAA) limits the circumstances in which a person can initiate an investigative consumer report, requires a consumer to be provided with an option to receive a copy of the report, constrains the information that can be included in the report, and makes investigative consumer reporting agencies liable for breaches.
-California also has passed the Consumer Credit Reporting Agencies Act (CCRAA), which includes provisions for consumers to request security alerts be placed in their credit reports to notify the report recipient that the consumer may have been the victim of identity fraud.
+In addition, the Consumer Credit Reporting Agencies Act (CCRAA) includes provisions for consumers to request security alerts be placed in their credit reports to notify the report recipient that the consumer may have been the victim of identity fraud.

 Protection of information